boisy/bct/README.md

 BCT has tools for converting numbers between 0 and 1 into bitstreams.
 For example, one possible bitstream representation of: 0.25 is 1000.
 Also, 0.125 is 10000000

-To convert a number to a bistream:
+To convert a number to a bitstream:

 ```
 import bct